-In a standing position with your head, shoulders and hips all in good alignment.
+In a standing position with your head, shoulders, and hips all in good alignment.
 Grab resistance tubing.
 Place the arms just below shoulder height.
-Move the fists in opposite ways, working on mid-back area then go back to the middle.
-Repeat the movements to a 45-degree angle in both sides.
+Move the fists in opposite ways, working on the mid-back area then go back to the middle.
+Repeat the movements to a 45-degree angle on both sides.

 3-Direction Band Pull

 In this exercise, we are targeting the muscles in the mid-back, rhomboids, and middle fibers of the trapezius.
 We want to decrease the activity happening in the upper trapezius and also working on the muscles around the shoulder blades.